 59% B2B claims that email is their most-used revenue-generating marketing tool.
 77% B2B uses newsletters regularly to keep in touch and ensure trust.

 23. 138% More Money Spend by B2 C Customers

-People who purchase products from the marketing email offers have spent 138% more than regular customers.
+People who purchase products from marketing emails have spent 138% more than regular customers.

 24. 1946-1964 Born People Prefer Email to Interact with Business Brands

-40% of the American population are people born between 1946-1964 or known as baby boomers.
-95% of them depend upon emails.
+Statistics show that 40% of the American population are born between 1946-1964 or known as baby boomers, and 95% depend upon emails.

 25. 55% of People Think that Emails Are Delaying Their Primary Office Works.